Watermelon vs. Banana — Health Impact and Nutrition Comparison

-Watermelon is a seasonal fruit and is mostly grown in temperate and tropical regions.
-Watermelon was harvested 3500 BC in nowaday Libya, and with time it was grown in Egypt.
+Watermelon is a seasonal fruit primarily grown in temperate and tropical regions.
+Watermelon was harvested in 3500 BC in nowadays Libya, and with time it was grown in Egypt.
 During the Roman Ages, it was spread throughout Europe.

 China is the highest producer of watermelons.
-The newly modified watermelons are sweeter, disease-resistant, and grow after 100 days of planting the seed.
+The newly modified watermelons are sweeter, disease-resistant, and grow after 100 seed planting days.

-On the other hand, banana is one of the most widely harvested fruits in the world.
+On the other hand, the banana is one of the most widely harvested fruits in the world.

-It is native to India and Southeast Asia, but it is currently grown worldwide.
+It is native to India and Southeast Asia but is currently growing worldwide.

 Bananas may be eaten raw, blended into smoothies, and even used as an ingredient in baking.

 Bananas grown now are not the same as those found in the wild.
 Wild bananas were substantially smaller in size and had seeds within.
-The wild-type bananas were transformed into contemporary domesticated bananas in the early ages.
+Wild-type bananas were transformed into contemporary domesticated bananas in the early ages.

-Bananas are always available nearly all around the world, and they are cheaper than watermelons.
+Bananas are always available nearly all around the world and are cheaper than watermelons.
 On the other hand, watermelon is available during the summer season.

 Watermelon is watery and refreshing, and it has a sweet flavor.
 On the other hand, bananas are starchy, and their sweetness depends on their ripeness stage.

 The shelf life of watermelon is longer compared to bananas.
-After 5-7 days, the banana turns ripe; however, watermelon can stay unrefrigerated for more than one week.
+After 5-7 days, the banana turns ripe; the watermelon can stay unrefrigerated for over a week.

 Bananas are widely used in the culinary world.
-It can be eaten raw, turned into smoothies, used in baking.
-The peel can be turned into banana flour, an alternative to other flours.
+It can be eaten raw, turned into smoothies, and used in baking.
+The peel can be turned into banana flour, an alternative to other flour.
 In addition, bananas are fried in some cuisines and used as part of meals.

-However, watermelon doesn’t have a wide usage as much as a banana, and it is mostly used as a fruit and juice.
+However, watermelon doesn't have as wide usage as a banana and is mainly used as a fruit and juice.

-This section will compare the difference between the macronutrients, vitamins, and minerals of watermelon and banana according to 100g of each.
+This section will compare the difference between watermelon and banana's macronutrients, vitamins, and minerals according to 100g of each.

-100g of watermelon is composed of 92g of water so technically speaking, watermelon is 92% water.
+100g of watermelon is composed of 92g of water; technically speaking, watermelon is 92% water.
 On the other hand, a banana is composed of 75g of water.

-Furthermore, bananas are richer in macro, vitamins, and minerals, mainly since watermelons are 92% water.
+Furthermore, bananas are more affluent in macro, vitamins, and minerals since watermelons are 92% water.
 Technically the nutrients are in a diluted state.